vedi/cocos2dx-store/README.md

 ```

 > Don't forget to make these calls. _StoreController_ has to know that you opened/closed your in-app purchase store.
 Just to make it clear: the in-app purchase store is where you sell virtual goods (and not Google Play or App Store).
-4. You'll need an event handler in order to be notified about in-app purchasing related events. refer to the [Event Handling](about:blank) section for more information.
+4. You'll need an event handler in order to be notified about in-app purchasing related events.
+Refer to the [event handling](https://github.com/ronmrdechai/cocos2dx-store#event-handling) section for more information.

 And that's it!
 You now have storage and in-app purchasing capabilities.